Thermal Cracking of Steel

 Metals that are typically ductile at room temperature may lose that in the colder temperature and become stiffer.
 Brittle transition temperature is the temperature where fractures in steel change from ductile to brittle.
 In other words, instead of bending, it breaks.
 The temperatures will differentiate based on how the steel is composed.

-The Charpy impact test, or V-notch test, is utilized to determine the amount of energy absorbed by steel during a fracture.
+Charpy impact test, or V-notch test, is utilized to determine the amount of energy absorbed by steel during a fracture.
 The energy absorbed gives a measurement of toughness and helps determine the brittle transition temp.
+Two criteria needed to run the test are the amount of load (in foot/pounds) and the temperature of the sample.
 The test is relatively quick and cost-effective.
+It confirms that the steel will be able to stand up in weather conditions required for the end use.

 Charpy Impact Test